 You may have noticed that gray has become one of the top neutral colors in decorating.
-Beige and tan will probably always be the top neutral, but decorating with gray gives you options you won't get with other neutrals.
-Whether your palette includes a cool gray or a warm greige, you’ll want to learn the secrets to making the most out of gray.
+Beige and tan will probably always be the top neutrals, but decorating with gray gives you options you will not get with other neutrals.
+Whether your palette includes a cool gray or a warm greige (gray and beige hybrid), you will want to learn the secrets to making the most out of gray.

-DO learn the basics of cool versus warm colors.
-Being able to recognize the color temperature of the gray you’re considering, will make choosing a palette much simpler.
+- Learn the basics of cool versus warm colors.
+If you are able to recognize the color temperature of the gray you are considering, then it will make choosing a palette much simpler.
 Color temperature or undertone incompatibility is almost always the culprit when colors don’t look “quite right” together.

-DO consider charcoal gray as an alternative to black or dark blue.
-Charcoal gray can be the perfect dark accent without being too dark, or too drab.
+- Consider charcoal gray as an alternative to black or dark blue.
+Charcoal gray can be the perfect dark accent without being too dark or too drab.
 Charcoal gray is stunning as upholstered furniture or rugs.

-DON’T hesitate to use gray in a natural color scheme.
-Gray is a beautiful addition to beach-style, Zen, or South Western, styles.
+- Don't hesitate to use gray in a natural color scheme.
+Gray is a beautiful addition to beach-style, zen, or southwestern motifs.
 Warm grays are most compatible with other natural colors, evoking images of stones and weathered wood.

 - Do not overlook gray that is already in a room.
 Gray can be found as a fireplace, carpeting, and countertops.
 If you live in an area with perpetually gray skies, a white wall can often appear gray and should be taken into consideration.
 When you add gray to any room, be sure to consider any other gray that might already be in there.